First Nucleon Gluon PDF from Large Momentum Effective Theory: Numerical Results and Discussions

-Despite the extremely high statistics, heavier than physical pion masses, and smearing, we find that only the Wilson-3 strange nucleon has enough signal at large enough distances and high enough momentum to apply a large-$\nu$ extrapolation to do a Fourier transformation.
+Thanks to the extremely high statistics, we have reasonable signal at large enough distances and high enough momentum to apply a large-$\nu$ extrapolation to do a Fourier transformation.
 We follow previous work and use an ansatz of the form~\cite{Ji:2020brr}